PeFox/DySeq_script/README.md

 my.trans<-StateTrans(my.expand,   # the combined sequences
                      first=FALSE)
 ```
 The argument 'first' specifies which sequence should be used as a dependend variable.
+Dependend variable in this context means, which behavior is shown at time *t* (columns), and dependend on the previous behavior at *t-1* (rows).
-When my.expand was created, SC was defined as the first sequence and DC as the second sequence.
+When my.expand was created via the StateExpand-function (see B.), SC was defined as the first sequence and DC as the second sequence.
 Therefore, DC is now the dependend variable of the transition tables.

 ```r
 # Just print a state.trans object to get the relative frequencies accross all dyads!